Frequently Asked Questions

 What is the eligibility criteria for students?

-- Be selected and approved by the high school (administration and faculty) to participate in a credit by proficiency or dual credit activity
+- Be selected and approved by the high school (administration and faculty) to participate in a sponsored dual credit course

 - Be prepared academically (placement tests, prerequisites, etc.) to be successful in college level work